John-OK/hellobirdie/docs/backend/setup/details/step3-django-project-initialization.md

 # Create an empty __init__.py file to make it a proper package
 touch hellobirdie/settings/__init__.py

+> **Note on Python Packages**: The `__init__.py` file (even if empty) is what makes a directory a Python package.
+Without it, Python cannot import modules from that directory.
+This is a fundamental concept in Python's module system that applies to all package directories in your project.
 ```

 Create a file named `local.py` in the `backend/hellobirdie/settings/` directory with the following content: